truongkimson/pwned-shop/README.md

 Pwned Shop is an online shopping website which sells Steam games.

+# MacOS SQL server configuration

+If you're using MacOS, please change ConnectionString "DbConn" under appsettings.json according to your current configuration.

+ConnectionString to a SQL server running on Docker should look something like this

+"DbConn": "Server=localhost,<port>; Database=PwnedShopDb; User Id=<your-user-id>; Password=<your-password>;"

 # User account
 Please use the following user account to test features
 Email: dprice@msn.com